 Painting the China Cabinet

 I decided to use up the leftover charcoal paint that I had from a previous custom painted china cabinet.
-You can check that makeover out HERE if you’d like.
-The color was a mix of slate and derby, but I didn’t want a straight charcoal so I also added some Sailor (navy blue) as well as Cranberry Bliss to give the color a subtle purple undertone.
-I also decided to paint the inside of the drawers as well as the side cabinets in our newest color, Miner Blue.
+You can check that makeover – Vintage China Cabinet if you’d like.
+The color was a mix of gray and black, but I didn’t want a straight charcoal so I also added some navy blue as well as cranberry to give the color a subtle purple undertone.
+I also decided to paint the inside of the drawers as well as the side cabinets in a pretty blue.

-The gray was missing that little something extra, so I then added a purple glaze to the crevices using Vibrant Splatter using a small artist brush.
+The gray was missing that little something extra, so I then added a purple glaze to the crevices using a small artist brush.

 Decoupage Fabric Backing

 You know how much I love decoupage.
 For an additional wow factor, I then decoupaged a gorgeous fabric to the back of the china cabinet that was so generously supplied by Spoonflower.
 The pattern is absolutely perfect for our new color scheme in the living room.
 You can find this same pattern HERE.
 If you have never used Spoonflower before then I can honestly tell you that they are amazing.
 The patterns can be ordered in fabric, wallpaper, or wrapping paper.
 The fabric can also be ordered in many different types and sizes.
 This was my first time using Spoonflower and I am in love.
 Find more inspirational decoupage projects here: DECOUPAGE

 The Hardware – Painted Vintage Hardware

-The original hardware was removed, cleaned and painted using tahoe and then silver and onyx hardware opulence to a silver gray finish.
-The hardware itself was and still is perfect with the piece.
-You can see my process for cleaning and painting hardware How to Prep, Clean & Paint Hardware.
+The original hardware was removed, cleaned and painted gray and then metallic silver.
+The hardware itself was and still is perfect for the piece.
+You can see my process of cleaning and painting hardware How to Prep, Clean & Paint Hardware.

 Removing Paint From Glass